One Campus Gives You College Credits Before Graduation

 So here is the thing about Northeast Early College that most people miss.
 This is not just a high school that happens to offer some college classes.
 The entire curriculum is designed around college preparation from day one, with a formal partnership with Austin Community College that lets students earn an associate degree alongside their diploma.
 Tuition for those credits is covered.
 For buyers who are calculating the long term cost of education (and if you are buying a home, you are already doing long term math), that is a genuinely significant financial advantage.

 The campus is application based, which means admission is competitive rather than zone driven.
 Students come from across northeast Austin and surrounding communities, and the school attracts motivated learners who thrive in a rigorous academic environment.
-The trade off is clear in the TEA data: the school serves a population where nearly 92% of students are economically disadvantaged, and its Academic Growth score of 57 reflects the real challenges that come with that demographic reality.
-But the distinctions tell another story.
-All 7 of 7 earned.
-That combination, F in one domain but perfect on distinctions, is the kind of nuance that gets lost when people only look at the overall letter grade.
+The trade off shows up in the TEA data: the school serves a population where nearly 92% of students are economically disadvantaged.
+It did not earn any of the 7 possible TEA distinctions in 2025, and neither did Navarro, so on that measure the two campuses are even.
+Where Northeast Early College stands out is its 70 on Closing the Gaps, a C that beats Navarro’s 67, earned with a far more challenging student population.
+That is the kind of nuance that gets lost when people only look at the overall letter grade.

 The Neighborhoods

-Both the Navarro and Northeast Early College zones sit in parts of Austin where the median home price hovers around $360,000.
+The Navarro zone carries a median sale price around $405,000 and the Northeast Early College zone around $500,000.
 That is remarkable for a city where the overall median has pushed well past $500,000 in many desirable areas.
 The Navarro zone covers central and east Austin neighborhoods with genuine character, older homes with big trees, walkable streets, and proximity to Lady Bird Lake, Barton Springs, and Zilker Park.

 The Northeast Early College corridor runs through northeast Austin along the US 183 and SH 130 corridors, where you will find a wider mix of housing styles from classic Austin bungalows in Windsor Park to newer construction in Pflugerville and Manor.
 Walnut Creek Metropolitan Park is a standout for outdoor recreation in this part of town.